PaddlePaddle/docs/docs/design/phi/design_en.md

 Described as follows:

-- It should be as consistent as possible with the attributes of the Python API, and the function name, parameter list, and return value should be consistent, so that users will not have any additional learning costs in the switch between Python and C++ (if they must be inconsistent, new C++ APIs can be added, the existing Python operation API need to correspond one-to-one with C++ APIs).
+- It should be as consistent as possible with the attributes of the Python API, and the function name, parameter list, and return value should be consistent, so that users will not have any additional learning costs in the switch between Python and C++ (if they must be inconsistent, new C++ APIs can be added.
+There is a one-to-one correspondence between Python's existing APIs and C++ APIs).

-**What scenarios is this new C++ API system mainly used for?**【体系应该翻译成system吗？还是Architecture？】
+**What scenarios is this new C++ API architecture mainly used for?**

-1. As a C++ API that can be called when developing custom operators, it improves ease of use.
+1. C++ API that can be called when developing custom operators, it improves ease of use.
     - For example, the user needs to initialize a Tensor in a custom operator, loop through the Tensor data and assign values, then you can directly call `paddle::ones`, `paddle::full` APIs.
-2. The system serves as the basic calling unit of the new dynamic graph.
+2. The architecture serves as the basic calling unit of the new dynamic graph.
-    - The new dynamic graph will use the API as the scheduling calculation unit, and will no longer call the Op system, thus improving the scheduling performance.
+    - The new dynamic graph will use the API as the scheduling calculation unit, and will no longer call the Op architecture, thus improving the scheduling performance.
 3. As a basis for the development of backward Op reuse forward Op.
     - Now the backward op kernel needs to be implemented separately.
-After the API system is completed, it is hoped that the backward op implementation can be completed by reusing the forward API.
+After the API architecture is completed, it is hoped that the backward op implementation can be completed by reusing the forward API.

 ##### 2.3.3.2 C++ API auto-generate